-The Joint TIC/SAC program is an infusion of two existing specialization areas of the MSW program at UWM that are interrelated and applicable to students interested in working in behavioral health settings.
+The Joint TIC/SAC program integrates two existing specialization areas of the MSW program at UWM.
+Trauma-Informed Care and Substance Abuse Counseling are interrelated and applicable to students interested in working in behavioral health settings.

 Graduate Certificate in TIC